ChaoningZhang/DeepPTZ/README.md

 For only evaluating the performance, you can use the pretrained model which is available at https://cloud.frameau.xyz/index.php/s/EgnEzJidkGkkbcQ

-If you have any questions regarding the code or our work, please an isssue and we will address it.
+If you have any questions regarding the code or our work, please leave an isssue and we will address it.

 Contact through chaoningzhang1990@gmail.com if you need any extra help.